Search This Blog

 October 23rd would have been my brother, Donny's 65th Birthday.
 He's been gone 49 years - close to half a century and I still think about things I want to talk to him about.
 I still remember him as the kid in the picture.
 We fought a lot - down on the ground wrestling matches; up into our teens.
 Then one day we realized that it was too dangerous to fight anymore because we were both strong enough to damage one another.
 So we quit.

 We practically lived in the brittle old oak trees around our house on 4th Street, swinging from limb to limb in the treetops like a pair of apes.
 We'd set up army men on the ground and then climb to the top of this one oak that had a great crotch up there you could sit in.
 It provided a stable platform for our bombing raids.
 With our paper route money we bought these small metal toy bombs that you would load a Greenie Stickum Cap into and then drop from a height.
-It would pop loudly when it hit the ground among the toy soldiers.
+They would pop loudly when they hit the ground among the toy soldiers.
 Once you'd exhausted your bomb load, you'd climb down and reset the soldiers, reload your bombs and then it was back up the tree again.

 Then there was the barrel incident!
 My step-dad had brought home an empty 55 gallon barrel which had once contained varnish from Brandom's Kitchen Cabinets.
 It had a lid with an intact locking ring.
 So!
 Donny and I took turns locking each other in the barrel and rolling the barrel down the little hill in our backyard.
 My sister, Debbie, begged us to let her take a turn.
 Finally, against our better judgment, we gave her her wish.
 She crawled in the barrel, we put the lid on it, locked it down and gave it a shove.
-As the barrel rolled off down the hill, there began a wailing and screaming from within the barrel.
+As the barrel rolled off down the hill, there began such a wailing and screaming from within the barrel.
 "Let me out!
 Stop it!"
 Trouble was the barrel was already halfway down the hill and gaining speed.

 Donny and I caught up with the barrel as it reached the bottom of the hill.
 From within the barrel there issued forth such shrieks and curses and threats that as Donny reached for the locking handle, gave us both pause.
 He stopped and looked up at me.